tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 The HTML file contains a header with general information, several tables, whose length and width you can decide, representing the Xsheet with exposed levels and objects movements, and a list of the levels exposed in the Xsheet with the related location on disk.

-If any Sub-Xsheets are used in the scene, they are displayed after the main Xsheet where they are exposed.
+If any Subscenes are used in the scene, they are displayed after the main Xsheet where they are exposed.

 The information displayed in the header and the appearance of the HTML table can be set by editing the following files located in the folder ``Tahoma stuff\profiles\layouts\settings`` :